 1. Be a Lifelong Learner: There are two parts to being a life-long learner – education and curiosity.
 Educating yourself on a broad range of parenting topics will help you feel more confident when working through the toughest parts of your role.
 There is no shame in feeling lost sometimes.
 Everyone who has parented, mentored, or championed a child knows how it feels to be unsure.
 The good news is you aren’t stuck!
 There are so many resources available at your fingertips: blogs, articles, books, online conferences, podcasts, and more.
 Educating yourself will give you new ways of looking at problems and help you tackle them armed with information and hope.

 As a new mother I discovered I had two options: fight or embrace.
 I could fight the time and energy it takes to be a parent by digging in my heels and telling myself I was a victim of circumstances.
-Or, I could embrace this very obvious part of parenting and treat it as any other requirement of life.
+Or, I could embrace this very obvious part of parenting and treat it as any other investment of life.
 The choice was mine.

-A communication skill that is incredibly important but often overlooked by parents is listening.
-When children are tiny it takes a lot of patience to listen to all the words being said on any given day.
-When children are old enough to attend school the communication changes to asking them about their day, answering their questions, or being willing to take the time to find out why they were upset or hurt.
-One of my biggest parenting regrets centers around a breakdown in communication with my oldest son.
-I didn’t recognize the problem until it had grown and created bigger problems within our relationship and it took time and effort to repair.
+A communication skill that is incredibly important but often overlooked by most parents is listening.
+While most people don’t think of listening as a part of communication, it actually plays a big role.
+Learning to focus on what your child is saying without letting your mind wander or formulating a response is one of the best things you can do as a parent.
+I will tell you one of my biggest parenting regrets centers around a breakdown in communication with my oldest son.
+I didn’t recognize the problem until it had grown and created bigger problems within our relationship that took time and effort to repair.

-Another need for flexibility is with our time and expectations.
+Another need for flexibility is with your time and expectations.
 It’s easy to clash over the use of free time, money, family priorities, and schedules.
 Flexibility is a great way to handle all the adjustments and accommodations that need to be made within a family on a weekly basis.
 The goal is working together as a unit to meet everyone’s needs and working as a team to be successful.